gannochenko/protoweb/README.md

 AI is certainly an option too, but not easily applicable when running inside CI/CD pipleines (even though it is possible).

-While _Connect.build_ is a great tool, it's also the "all-or-nothing" solution, which means one can't use it partially, they should maintain full commitment.
-It turns into a problem in case when an organisation has, say, a custom implementation of `fetch` or an SDK that entirely wraps the networking API in order to enable transparent JWT refreshing or retry mechanism.
+While _Connect.build_ is a great tool, it's also the "all-or-nothing" solution, which means one can't use it partially, they should commit to it fully.
+It turns into a problem in case when an organisation has, say, a custom implementation of `fetch` or an SDK that entirely wraps the networking API up in order to enable transparent JWT refreshing or a retry mechanism.

 This is where `Protoweb` comes to the rescue: it converts messages to TS type definitions using `protoc` and [protoc-gen-ts](https://github.com/thesayyn/protoc-gen-ts), and then flavours it with service definitions of your choice.
 These services can later be used in parts of the front-end app, for instance,